 We all know that the roads are a hazardous place for children, but how much attention do you pay to what’s going on in your car?

-You can protect your children by using a properly fitted, purpose-made child car seat which meets the current safety standards and is appropriate for your child's weight and height.
+You can protect your children by using a properly fitted, purpose-made child car seat which meets the current safety standards and is appropriate for your child’s weight and height.
 Try before you buy and get a trained professional to demonstrate how to fit the seat.
-Most of the large motoring accessory outlets like Halfords have trained fitters.
+Most of the large motoring accessory outlets and child car seat providers have trained fitters.

 When fitting a child car seat in your car, always follow the manufacturer’s instructions thoroughly and allow plenty of time; it isn’t always a quick process and you will find yourself climbing all over the car, but it is worth it to have a securely fitted seat.
 The same applies when it comes to strapping your baby or child into the seat – make sure you check the straps and that the seatbelt locks when you give it a jerk.